braden-w/Contacts-App/README.md

   - Currently, contact names are used as the document names in Firestore.
   - Because of this, changing a contact's name creates a new contact rather than editing that contact directly
   - [ ] Creating a unique id per each contact would help avoid overwriting contacts when there is name collision.
+- [ ] Make certain fields required
 - [ ] Logout button/Proper Logout handling
   - Currently, logging in with other accounts temporarily displays residual information from the last account, because there is no proper logout handling
-  - [ ] Create a button tha triggers the logout function in Firebase auth.
+  - [ ] Create a button that triggers the logout function in Firebase auth.
 You can respond to the logout detected state in auth.js. **Make sure to clear the Vuex store**.
 - [ ] Persistent login
   - The login state of Vuex does not last after a refresh or close/open.
   - [ ] Make the Vuex persist, perhaps through writing to cookies or storing a JWT token
 - [ ] Profile Upload (with Firebase storage)

   - [ ] Hook up Firebase storage so profile pictures are uploaded, then store the url with the rest of the buffer into the contact
-- [ ] Duplicate names
-  - Currently, contact names are used as the document names in Firestore.
-  - [ ] Creating a unique id per each contact would help avoid overwriting contacts when there is name collision.

 - [ ] Change data types
   - Dates and phone numbers are currently stored as strings; changing these to the appropriate types could be useful.